Rubee229/tq-dsl/README.md

 🔝 [↑ Back to Table of Contents](#table-of-contents)

-## 5.AI Features Enabled by TQ-DSL
+## 5. AI Features Enabled by TQ-DSL

 TQ-DSL syntax enables AI systems to automatically:
 A.Generate lesson plans based on /step structure